General Information for Ph.D. degree in Asian Literature, Religion, and Culture

 Graduate School by ETS to be considered official.

-Exemption form TOEFL: The TOEFL is not required of applicants who have studied full-time for two or more
+Exemption form TOEFL or IELTS: The TOEFL/IELTS is not required of applicants who have studied full-time for two or more

 years in a college or university where English is the language of instruction AND the college or